ali-ib/django-vouchers-app/README.md

 >  ```python manage.py migrate```

+You need a superuser to access admin panel, you can create one using the following command:

+>  ```python manage.py createsuperuser```

 You're ready now to run the development server using the following command:

 >  ```python manage.py runserver```